thecarp/dactyl-keyboard/doc/configuration.md

 * `offset`: A two- or three-dimensional vector describing a geometric translation away from the anchor.

-The precise significance of `side` and `segment` vary with the type of the anchor.
-These differences will be documented here in future.
+These parameters are interpreted with respect to the anchor.
+Their significance therefore varies with the anchor.
+The differences will be documented here in future.
+Broadly, they are of the following types:

+* The availability and interpretation of different sides (compass codes) and vertical segment codes.
+* Whether or not the anchored feature will be rotated like its anchor.
-Some anchors are rotated, as governed by their own settings.
-A feature anchored directly to a rotated anchor is not itself rotated, but the `offset` against the anchor should be understood with the same caveat as the compass metaphor.
-Any anchoring offset occurs in the local vector space of the anchor.
+  Generally, the anchored feature itself is not rotated, but the `offset` does occur in the local vector space of the anchor.
+* The default shape of a case tweak.

 ## Specifying angles